mlanin/laravel-api-debugger/README.md

 ## Debugging

-Debugger's two main tasks are to dump variables and collect your SQL queries.
+Debugger's two main tasks are to dump variables and collect anny additional info about your request.

 ### Var dump